 where $b$, $c$, and $d$ are free parameters.
-Before continuing calculations, the following two points deserve attentions: \begin{itemize} \item Only one of $\alpha'(\theta)$ or $\beta'(\theta)$ can be zero.
-If both are zero, no modification occurs to the seed metric or to the null tetrad.
-If $\alpha'(\theta)$ is zero and $F = G$, both $F$ and $H$ can be determined; but if $\beta'(\theta)$ is zero, only $F$ can be determined, leaving $H$ undetermined.
+Before continuing calculations, the following two points deserve attention: \begin{itemize} \item Only one of $\alpha'(\theta)$ and $\beta'(\theta)$ can be zero.
+If both are zero, no modification occurs to the seed metric or the null tetrad.
+If $\alpha'(\theta)$ is zero and $F = G$, both $F$ and $H$ can be determined, but if $\beta'(\theta)$ is zero, only $F$ can be determined, leaving $H$ undetermined.
 This indicates that it may not fix all free functions to use the equations of motion alone.
 Therefore, we will first examine the case of $\beta'(\theta) \neq 0$. \item The assumption in Eq.\ \eqref{eq:guage} is motivated by the form of Eq.\ \eqref{eq:solution} and the matching condition in Eq.\ \eqref{eq:matching}, which is quite general.
-However, for a specific case, such as the case of Taub-NUT black holes, the formulation Eq.~\eqref{eq:gauge-taub-nut} is inferred directly from the Taub-NUT metric in Eq.~\eqref{eq:metric-Taub-NUT}. \end{itemize}
+However, for a specific case, such as Taub-NUT black holes, the formulation Eq.~\eqref{eq:gauge-taub-nut} is inferred directly from the Taub-NUT metric in Eq.~\eqref{eq:metric-Taub-NUT}. \end{itemize}